Eigenstates and spectral projection for quantized baker's map: Introduction

 Due to discontinuities of the classical baker's map, which is discontinuous at the unit square boundaries as well as along the vertical line $q=1/2$, there are some complications with the classical-quantum correspondence (Egorov theorem).
-The correspondence can only hold for observables supported away from the discontinuities, otherwise there can be diffraction effects.
+The correspondence can only hold for observables supported away from the discontinuities, otherwise there can be diffraction effects \cite{DNW}.
 This type of correspondence was proved and was still sufficient to prove a quantum ergodic theorem \cite{DNW}.
-The quantum ergodic theorem for this model states that a limiting density one subset of the normalized eigenvectors $\{\varphi^{(j,N)}\}_j$ of $\hat{B}_N$ equidistribute in phase space, in the following sense: There are sets $\Lambda_N\subseteq\intbrr{0:N-1}$ with $\frac{\#\Lambda_N}{N}\to1$ as $N\to\infty$ so that for any sequence $(j_N\in\Lambda_N)_{N\in2\N}$ and $a\in C^\infty(\T^2)$,
+The quantum ergodic theorem for this model states that a limiting density one subset of the eigenvectors in an orthonormal basis of $\hat{B}_N$ equidistribute in phase space, in the following sense: Selecting, for each $N$, an orthonormal eigenbasis $\{\varphi^{(j,N)}\}_j$ of $\hat{B}_N$, there are sets $\Lambda_N\subseteq\intbrr{0:N-1}$ with $\frac{\#\Lambda_N}{N}\to1$ as $N\to\infty$ so that for any sequence $(j_N\in\Lambda_N)_{N\in2\N}$ and $a\in C^\infty(\T^2)$,

 This was proved in \cite{DNW} (and earlier for observables of position only, $a=a(q)$, in \cite{DBDE}).
 As usual, this quantum ergodic theorem allows for a limiting density zero set of exceptional eigenvectors that may fail to equidistribute.
 Such exceptional eigenvectors are often expected to concentrate, or scar, near periodic orbits of the classical map.
-The property of having \emph{all} eigenvectors equidistribute in the sense of satisfying \eqref{eqn:qe} was termed ``quantum unique ergodicity'' (QUE) in \cite{RudnickSarnak}, and is a major question for many quantum chaotic systems.
+The property of having \emph{all} eigenvectors equidistribute in the sense of satisfying \eqref{eqn:qe} was termed ``quantum unique ergodicity'' (QUE) in \cite{RudnickSarnak}, and is still a major question for many quantum chaotic systems.